 One downside of living in Tar Heel is that it can take a long time to commute to work.
 In Tar Heel, the average commute to work is 40.56 minutes, which is quite a bit higher than the national average.

-The population of Tar Heel has a very low overall level of education: only 9.33% of people over 25 hold a 4-year college degree or higher.
+The citizens of Tar Heel have a very low rate of college education: just 9.33% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Tar Heel in 2022 was $19,714, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $78,856 for a family of four.
 However, Tar Heel contains both very wealthy and poor people as well.
 Tar Heel also has one of the higher rates of people living in poverty in the nation, with 37.50% of its population below the federal poverty line.